aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Cat cat = new Lion();
 ````

-> Check: If you call `cat.getLives()` after declaring it like above, what do you expect will be returned: the nine lives of the `Cat`, or the one life of the `Lion`?
+> **Knowledge Check**: If you call `cat.getLives()` after declaring it like we did above, what do you expect will be returned: the nine lives of the `Cat` or the one life of the `Lion`?

 <details>
 <summary>The answer may be surprising.</summary>

-The rule to remember is that when you call a method on a variable, you're really calling the method on the instance contained in that variable.
-So in our case, since the `cat` variable contains a `Lion` instance, the `getLives()` method will return the one life of the `Lion` and not the nine of the parent `Cat`.
-This is generally a good thing, because library vendors can now define subclasses, and they'll function as the vendor intends them to.
+The rule to remember is that, when you call a method on a variable, you're really calling the method on the instance contained in that variable.
+So, in our case, because the `cat` variable contains a `Lion` instance, the `getLives()` method will return the one life of the `Lion` and not the nine of the parent `Cat`.
+This is generally a good thing, because library vendors can now define subclasses, and they'll function as the vendor intends.

-In plain English, maybe you want a collection (like an `Array` or `ArrayList`) of cats, but you want to be able to put lions, cats, and anything else in the cat family — say tigers or leopards — all in that same collection.
-That's known as upcasting.
+In plain English, maybe you want a collection (like an `Array` or `ArrayList`) of cats, but you want to be able to put lions, cats, and anything else in the cat family — say tigers or leopards — in that same collection.
+That's known as **upcasting**.

 Did the answer surprise you?